PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_backbone_virtual_circuit_marketplace.md

 Required:

 - `account_uuid` (String) The UUID for the billing account that should be billed.
-This is your billing account, not the marketplace provider's.
+Can also be set with the PF_ACCOUNT_ID environment variable.

 Optional: